philc/vimium/README.md

 Using find:

-    /       enter find mode -- type your search query and hit enter to search or esc to cancel See here for advanced usage (regular expressions): https://github.com/philc/vimium/wiki/Find-Mode n       cycle forward to the next find match
+    /       enter find mode
+              -- type your search query and hit enter to search, or ESC to cancel n       cycle forward to the next find match
     N       cycle backward to the previous find match

+For advanced usage, see [regular expressions](https://github.com/philc/vimium/wiki/Find-Mode) on the wiki.

 Navigating your history: